The teenage years can be a challenging time for our adolescents.

 This is where counselling can play a significant interventionist role.
 Working with a professional counselor like me will allow your child to discuss their issues in confidence.
-Through my experience volunteering in secondary schools during my practicum, I am well placed to grasp the common issues that teenagers face.
-Having gone through this path before, I have a great degree of empathy for them.
-This prompted me to write in greater depth about the common psychological issues troubling our teenagers today.
+Through my experience volunteering in secondary schools during my practicum, I am well placed to grasp the common psychological issues that teenagers face.

-As a certified counsellor, I am confident that I can step forward and help.
+As a professional counsellor, I am confident that I can step forward and help.
 Through well-designed counselling plans and therapy, teenagers will also learn healthy coping strategies to help them transit successfully into adulthood.
 If you unsure if a counselling session with me is the best for your teen, please do not hesitate to contact me for more information.

 When should I seek counselling for my child?